 - Turbo Max

-From the plan names itself, we can realize A2 Hosting’s focus on providing better performance.
+Even the names they’ve gives to the various plans show A2 Hosting’s focus on providing better performance.
 But how good are they in reality?
 We will find out below.

 The price starts at $10.99/mo (monthly billing).
 Comparatively, it’s on the higher end.
 Although the introductory price is much lower, at just $2.99/mo, you have to lock in for a 36-month billing period to get it.

 Also, A2 Hosting does not offer free domains with their shared plans.
 When I checked, the price for a .com domain was in the range of $14-$15 per year.
-Again, that is costlier than other registrars.
-Instead, you can register your domain at Namecheap for less than $10.
+Again, it is costlier than other registrars.
+Instead, you can register your domain at Namecheap for less than $10 per year.

-Another point is, you might have seen A2 Hosting advertising about providing 20x faster hosting, including on their home page.
-But remember, it’s not available on the first two plans.
+There is one more point your should remember when selecting a suitable plan.
+A2 Hosting advertises about providing 20x faster hosting, including on their home page.
+But, it’s not available with the first two plans – Startup and Drive.
 To get it, you need to purchase at least the Turbo Boost plan, for which the month-to-month price is $20.99.

-Here, I am reviewing the lowest plan – Startup.
-It allows only one website and does not include any of the bells and whistles available on the higher plans.
+The lowest plan – Startup – allows only one website and does not include any of the bells and whistles available on the higher plans.
 Not just the features, the speed may also differ (hopefully improve) with the higher plans.

 Features & How to Use

 Signing up with A2 Hosting should not be confusing at all.
-For this review, I selected the Startup plan.
 The first step was selecting a primary domain, for which I got the following options:

-- continue with a domain that I already own
+- continue with a domain that I already own, or

 - continue with an A2 Hosting subdomain